 If you’re looking for tools to manage stress caused by work or career concerns, consider the following options:

-What should I look for in a therapist for work stress?
+How to look for a therapist for work stress

 Therapists differ in their approaches to treating work stress.
 Common approaches include: